 The original design for the Boston Massachusetts Temple was a 94,000-square-foot structure with six bulky spires of varying heights—the highest reaching 156 feet.
 A priesthood assembly room would occupy the majority of the top floor with the Celestial Room opening up to a top floor balcony.
 In a gesture of kindness toward opposing neighbors, however, the Church eliminated the top floor, all but one spire, and reduced the overall size of the building to minimize its impact on the neighborhood.

 Not long after construction of the Boston Massachusetts Temple began, a few neighbors became alarmed by its size and filed suit with the intention to have the temple torn down.
 The plaintiffs argued that the state's Dover Amendment, which exempts religious buildings from local zoning, violated the separation of Church and State.
 The federal judge disagreed and ruled in favor of the Church.

 Salt Lake Organizing Committee President Mitt Romney escorted U.S. Senator Ted Kennedy through the Boston Massachusetts Temple during the VIP open house.
 Just six years earlier, Romney had challenged Kennedy for his veteran seat in the Senate in a heated race many considered too close for comfort.

-The Boston Massachusetts Temple was dedicated steepleless due to a second law suit contesting the proposed height of the steeple.
-The Church eventually won the case on appeal, and the steeple was added about a year after dedication.
+The Boston Massachusetts Temple was dedicated without a steeple due to a lawsuit contesting the proposed height of the steeple.
+The Church eventually won the case on appeal, and the 139-foot steeple was added about a year after the dedication.